serverless/serverless/docs/providers/openwhisk/cli-reference/remove.md

 <!--
-title: Serverless Framework Commands - AWS Lambda - Remove
+title: Serverless Framework Commands - Apache OpenWhisk - Remove
 menuText: Remove
 menuOrder: 13
-description: Remove a deployed Service and all of its AWS Lambda Functions, Events and Resources
+description: Remove a deployed Service and all of its Apache OpenWhisk Functions, Events and Resources
 layout: Doc
 -->